Yashwanth-69/2D-FPR-ROSE/README.md

-# 2d_recon_from_3d
+# 2D FLOOR PLAN RECONSTRUCTION USING ROSE WALLS AND IMU DATA

-2D wall reconstruction from a 3D flyover.
+2D wall reconstruction from a 3D flyover mp4 video.
 Give it a video and its IMU log, get back the building's wall structure as a denoised occupancy map.

 ```